SUGGESTIONS FOR YOUR NEW TATTOO

 **If you are considering a tattoo and suffer from any serious medical condition, please consult your physician prior to having any work done**

-1. A new tattoo is an open wound and is the most vulnerable to infection during the first few days.
+1) A new tattoo is an open wound and is the most vulnerable to infection during the first few days.
 Keep it out of direct sunlight, don't let animals crawl all over it, and don't fully submerge it in bodies of water.

-6. After a few days, the tattoo will begin to flake and peel.
-After this stage starts, it usually takes 1-2 days before the flaking subsides.
+9) After a few days, the tattoo will begin to flake and peel.
+It usually takes 1-2 or more days before this passes.
 Be sure not to pick or pull any flakes off of your tattoo as this may pull out ink.
 This flaking stage happens after a thin layer of new skin has grown over most of the ink in the tattoo.
-After flaking, the skin will appear shiny and scaly for 2-3 weeks afterwards, but is no longer an open wound.
+This is fairly minimal with a clear bandage.

-7. Now your tattoo is sealed and mostly healed!
+11) Now your tattoo is sealed and mostly healed!
 At this point it's time to rebuild your skin over your tattoo.

-9. Continue to apply lotion your tattoo after washing for the next 2-3 weeks and your tattoo will be fully healed!
+12) Continue to wash your tattoo 1-2 times a day, but stop using an ointment after the first week and switch to a color and fragrance-free lotion.
+Aveeno, Cetaphil, and other similar products are excellent.
+Continue to lotion your tattoo after washing for the next 2-3 weeks and your tattoo will be fully healed!

 Please let us know if you have any questions!

-Do not use antibiotic/antibacterial products such as Neosporin, Bacitracin, Polysporin, or Dial on a fresh tattoo.
+• Do not use antibiotic/antibacterial products such as Neosporin, Bacitracin, Polysporin, or Dial on a fresh tattoo.

-Do not re-bandage your tattoo!
+• Do not ever re-bandage your tattoo once you’ve exposed it to air.
 Loose and clean cotton clothing is best to cover the area when sleeping or working or protecting a tattoo from the sun or animal dander, for example.